ipfs/team-mgmt/drafts/Project Management Process.md

 ### 📘 Milestones

-A **Milestone** is _a batch of goals that together achieve a significant, measurable improvement to the product or project._
+A **Milestone** _groups together  a set of goals that will achieve a significant, measurable improvement to the product or project._

+Milestones are the bridge between the context of the [Status Board](#status-boards), whose focus is the current state of work and the context of the [Roadmap](#roadmaps), whose focus is the projected timeline.
+Milestones gather together related Goals and associate them with either an Estimated Date of Delivery or a Deadline so that we can situate those Goals within the overall Roadmap.

 **Attributes of a Milestone:**
 - measurable unit of progress